A Git workflow with the terminal

 git commit

-Wait for your default text editor to open, and add a commit message and an optional description after a new line:
+Now your your default text editor will open, and you can add a commit message and an optional description (this all the text followed by the empty line).

-Look how the status of your repository has changed again with
+Look how the status of your repository has changed with

 git status

-No you don’t have any more changes in your project:
+No you don’t have any more uncommited changes in your project:

-Please note that there are guidelines on how to write good commit messages.
+There are guidelines on how to write good commit messages.
 This becomes especially important when collaborating.
-Have a look here for some guidelines.
+Have a look here for some guidelines on how to write good commit messages and why this is important.

 git log